hdmf-dev/hdmf-schema-language/source/description.rst

     - 3

-Similar to ``dims`` shape may also be a list of lists in case that the attribute may have multiple valid shape options, e.g,:
+Similar to ``dims`` shape may also be a list of lists in case that the attribute may have multiple valid shape options, e.g.:

 .. code-block:: yaml